 - 1 teaspoon salt

-- If using whole Hatch chiles, skin the peppers, remove the stem, and remove the seeds.
+- If using whole Hatch chiles: Skin the peppers, remove the stem, and remove the seeds.
 Chop the peppers.

 - Put the lid on and process until you reach your desired consistency, approximately 10-15 seconds.
-If the mixture is too thick, add water 1 Tbsp at a time and process briefly to combine.water
+If the mixture is too thick, add water 1 Tablespoon at a time and process briefly to combine.water

 - When complete, use a spatula to put the hummus in a bowl.
 Top with additional chiles, paprika, or queso fresco if desired.